xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 * the total energy and total entropy of the closed description can be computed,
 * and a special number called `Tension_FE` tells you how much resource is left.

-Then we impose a few strict rules:
+Then we impose a few strict rules.

 1. Energy does not appear from nowhere.
    Across a full process, the total energy of the closed description stays the same.